RanjitSaimbi/design_patterns/builder/README.md

 car1 = TediousCar.new(color, engine, transmission, sound_system, warranty_numbers)
 ```

 As my class name implies, constructing this object is a bit tedious.
 We have to pass in a bunch of arguments, including instantiating three other objects first.
 A constructor with so many required parameters is a code smell.
 A new team member reading this code months or years later could have a really tough time teasing apart how this code actually works.
-And s the codebase grows things could only get worse!
+And as the codebase grows things could only get worse!

 The builder pattern proposes a different way.
 When constructing an object becomes less simple, let's separate the responsibility of constructing an object away from an object itself.
 Under this pattern a `Car` object will encapsulate the car itself but the `CarBuilder` object just represents how the `Car` is created.
 This is aligned with the Single Responsibility Principal.
 When constructing an object becomes complex enough to be considered itself a concern, we should extract that responsibility to a new class.

 Here's our new car.
 Notice that we are providing a way to construct a car without a builder class, if one really wanted to, but the class is designed with the intention of using a builder class.

 ```ruby
 require './car_builder'